BrandonHe/sdl_android_guides/docs/Getting Started/index.md

 ```

 !!!
 MUST
-The SdlRouterService must be placed in a seperate process with the name com.smartdevicelink.router.
+The SdlRouterService must be placed in a separate process with the name com.smartdevicelink.router.
 If it is not in that process during it's start up it will stop itself.
 !!!

 ## SmartDeviceLink Broadcast Receiver